 The truth for both your customers and yourself is one and the same.

-Why should they settle down with walking to a store and choosing by hand when they can go online and find everything they have ever wanted?
+Why should they settle for walking to a store and choosing what to purchase by hand when they can go online and find everything they have ever wanted?

-The other side of the coin says the same: why should you settle down with customers who may or may not want your products when there are so many people out there who most certainly want them?
+The other side of the coin says the same: Why should you settle for customers who may or may not want your products when there are so many people out there who surely will?

 The whole world is a buying and a selling place.

 You just need to get out there and lure those shoppers and anti-shoppers out to come and visit your online store.

 Which means being there, on Google, when they search for something that suits them.

 All it takes to find what a customer needs is a couple of clicks and a few seconds of time.
 Once a customer has a taste for it, they’ll never go back to their old ways.

 2) The Internet is an ever-growing market, and there is room for you, too